KasparEtter/ef1p/pages/email/email.md

   Instead of communicating with the email service provider, the client communicates with the attacker.
-  In order to avoid detection by not raising any suspicion, the attacker might want to connect to the legitimate server themself and relay all messages in both directions.
+  In order to avoid detection by not raising any suspicion, the attacker may want to connect to the legitimate server themself and relay all messages in both directions.
   Both the client and the legitimate server have the impression that they communicate with the other party over a secure channel when in fact the attacker can read and modify the exchanged messages at will.
   But why would the mail client be misconfigured?
-  For one thing, the user might fall for a
+  On the one hand, the user might fall for a
   [social engineering attack](https://en.wikipedia.org/wiki/Social_engineering_(security)).
   While [phishing](https://en.wikipedia.org/wiki/Phishing) is much easier when it comes to websites because the user just has to click on a malicious link, it's also possible in the case of mail clients:
   The user just has to follow malicious instructions.
-  For another thing, the mail client might be attacked during [autoconfiguration](#autoconfiguration).
+  On the other hand, the mail client might be attacked during [autoconfiguration](#autoconfiguration).
   Possible attack vectors are spoofed DNS entries if the client doesn't require DNSSEC or a compromised [configuration database](#configuration-database).
   Even if the client checks the domain name with some heuristic,